July 17, 2025

 • Hybrid: A hybrid ERP is a combination of an on-premise and cloud-based system.
 This option offers more control than a pure cloud solution but may require more in-house IT expertise than a fully hosted option.
 Consider a hybrid model if you have specific data security needs or rely heavily on existing on-premise software.

-4. Request a demo or free trial
+4. Request a Demo or Free Trial

 Don’t just pick a system based on features you see listed on their website!
 Most ERP systems offer product demos or even free trials.
 This allows your team to test-drive the software and see if it’s a good fit for your workflow and user needs.
 During the trial, identify features you find helpful and areas that might be cumbersome or confusing.

-5. Identify implementation roadblocks
+5. Identify Implementation Roadblocks

 Be realistic about potential challenges during implementation.
 ERP systems can be customized to fit your specific needs, but extensive customization can add time and cost.
 Another hurdle can be team resistance to change.
 Open communication and thorough training are key to ensuring a smooth transition.

-Scale your small business with Cin7
+Scale Your Small Business with Cin7

-As a system specifically designed for the needs of small and midsize businesses, Cin7 is the perfect ERP solution to help grow your small business.
+As a system specifically designed for the needs of product selling small and midsize businesses, Cin7 is the perfect ERP solution to help grow your small business.
 With robust inventory management, seamless accounting integrations, and other powerful business integration tools, Cin7 can help your business run more efficiently.

 Can small businesses use ERP?